-The garden’s wild and cultivated plants help to sustain vigorous populations of bumble bees.
-The bees can be seen as early as March if the weather is warm and may be still around in October.
-While the biting cold and snow of March 2013 kept them inactive, the unseasonal warmth this year has already encouraged a few to emerge in search for the rare flower.
+The garden’s wild and cultivated plants help to sustain vigorous populations of bumble bees and other flying insects.
+The bees can be seen as early as March if the weather is warm and may be still be around in October.

-Family: Labiatae.
+Family: Lamiaceae, previously Labiatae.
 Species: Stachys officinalis.
 The large clump of betony, in the medicinals, begins to flower in July and continues through August and into September.
-A range of bees use the plant: they usually fly in to a flowering branch, trying a few of the pink flower-tubes one after the other.
+A range of bees, but the smaller ones in particular, use the plant: they fly in to a flowering branch and try a few of the pink flower-tubes one after the other.

 The white melilot, and the yellow flowering ribbed melilot Melilotus officinalis were grown from seed and planted out in the legume collection next to each other in 2012.
 Both grew vegetatively in the first year, and flowered profusely in the second, their branches reaching 1.5 m in height.
 The white melilot was very active with bees for about six weeks in July and early August, taking over as the sainfoin stopped flowering.
 In contrast, the yellow melilot had few insect visitors.

-Family: Fabaceae (Leguminosae).
-Species: Onobrychis sativa.
+Family: Fabaceae.
+Species: Onobrychis viciifolia.
 Another plant of the legume family, nitrogen fixer, a one time forage in the south of England and still a managed forage in some parts of Europe.
 In 1852, Peter Lawson, seedsman, wrote of its rarity as a forage in Scotland, yet on light soils ‘it has been ascertained to succeed … (and where soils) … are too thin or dry for producing good crops of corn or grass, it might be grown with very beneficial results.’

 Like the melilots, sainfoin is grown in the Garden’s legume collection.
 It withstood the cold winter of 2012/13 to produce a mass of flowering spikes in late May and throughout June, when the photographs above were taken.
 It was cut back in autumn above the basal rosette of leaves, and by the spring equinox, its stems begin to shoot upwards.
 It offers attractions to bumble bees fairly early in the year, before the meadow and wayside plants come into full flower.